Stories of Hope: Heart Failure

 Help came too late to save his heart from permanent damage.
 He returned home much diminished.
 Walking around the block felt like a marathon, and he was losing the race.

-The study that helped Lesikar is one that led up to a $5 million disease team award from CIRM to fund the next generation therapy.
+The study that helped Lesikar led to a more than $19 million disease team award from CIRM to fund a clinical trial for the next generation therapy.

 “It’s given me a new life,” Lesikar says.
 “The process, from the patient’s point of view, is an easy, painless miracle, and I’m very thankful.”